Home » General Admission Requirements

 Criteria Cognitive Aptitude Test (CCAT)

-Results are valid for one (1) year from the date of the first attempt.
-Please note that if a graduate (or current student) applies for another program and their CCAT result has expired, this person must retake the test.
+Results are valid for one year from the date of the first attempt.
+Please note that if a graduate (or current student) applies to another program and their CCAT result has expired, they must retake the test.

 Test of Essential Academic Skills (TEAS)®